Inter-procedural Two-Variable Herbrand Equalities: Computing Weakest Pre-conditions

 holds.
 Therefore, $\sigma$ satisfies the equality $A\x\doteq B h(\x,a)$.
 In the following, we will no longer distinguish between $\sigma$ and $\sigma^*$.

 The variable assignment $\sigma$ satisfies the conjunction $\phi$ of equalities ($\sigma\models\phi$ for short), iff $\sigma\models e$ for all equalities $e\in\phi$.

-In our application, it will be convenient not to consider arbitrary variable assignments, but only those which map program variables to \emph{reasonable} values.
-For a subset $T\subseteq \T_\Omega$ of ground terms, we therefore call a variable assignment $\sigma$ a $T$-assignment, if $\sigma$ maps program variables $\x$ to values $\sigma(\x)\in T$ only.
+In our application, it will be convenient not to consider arbitrary variable assignments, but only those which map program variables to \emph{reasonable} values as shown in the following.
+For a subset $T\subseteq \T_\Omega$ of ground terms, we call a variable assignment $\sigma$ a $T$-assignment, if $\sigma$ maps program variables $\x$ to values $\sigma(\x)\in T$ only.

 The conjunction $\phi$ then is called \emph{$T$-satisfiable} if there is some $T$-assignment $\sigma$ with $\sigma\models\phi$.
 Otherwise, it is \emph{$T$-unsatisfiable}.
 Conjunctions $\phi,\phi'$ are \emph{$T$-equivalent} if for every $T$-assignment $\sigma$, $\sigma\models\phi$ iff $\sigma\models\phi'$.
 Obviously, an empty conjunction is satisfied by every variable assignment and therefore equal to $\True$ (true), while all $T$-unsatisfiable conjunctions are $T$-equivalent.
 As usual, these are denoted by $\False$ (false).
-Finally, a conjunction $\phi'$ is \emph{$T$-subsumed} by a conjunction $\phi$, if $\phi$ is $T$-equivalent to $\phi\wedge\phi'$.
+Finally, a conjunction $\phi'$ is \emph{$T$-subsumed} by a conjunction $\phi$, if $\phi$ is $T$-equivalent to $\phi\land\phi'$.

 If the set $T$ by which we have relativized the notions of satisfiability, equivalence and subsumption equals the full set $\T_\Omega$, we may also drop the prefixing with $T$.
 In particular, we have for any $T$ that satisfiability, equivalence and subsumption imply $T$-satisfiability, $T$-equivalence and $T$-subsumption, while the reverse implication may not necessarily hold.